On embeddability of unit disk graphs onto straight lines: Introduction

-In our work, we introduce \emph{axes-parallel unit disk graphs}.
-Our domain is restricted to be the set of straight lines given by their equations.
-Given a simple graph, and a set of straight lines, we ask the question ``can this graph be realized as unit disks on the given straight lines?''
-The answer to this question is ``yes'' if the given graph can be realized as unit disks, onto the straight lines that are given as input.
-We show that even though these lines are restricted to be parallel to either $x$-axis or $y$-axis, it is NP-hard to recognize whether $G$ is an axes-parallel unit disk graph.
+Intuitively, the most restricted domain for unit disk graphs is when the disks are centered on a single straight line in the Euclidean plane.
+In this case, the unit disks become \emph{unit intervals} on the line, and they yield a \emph{unit interval graph} \cite{unitIntervalGraphs}.
+To recognize or realize whether a given graph is a unit interval graph is a linear-time task \cite{intervalRecognition}.
+Our domain is restricted to not only one straight line, but to a set of straight lines given by their equations.
+Given a simple graph, and a set of straight lines, we ask the question ``can this graph be realized as unit disks on the given set of straight lines?''
+We show that even though these lines are restricted to be parallel to either $x$-axis or $y$-axis, it is NP-hard to determine whether the given graph can be embedded onto the given lines (Theorem~\ref{thm:main}).
+We, however, do not know whether this variant belongs to the class NP, or is possibly $\exists\mathbb{R}$-complete.
+If, on the other hand, the lines are restricted to be parallel only to the $x$-axis, then we show that the problem belongs to NP and is still NP-complete (Theorem~\ref{thm:completeness}).